Head to Head Survey: Autoscope Technologies (AATC) and Its Rivals

 |2.47

-As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 22.69%.
-Given Autoscope Technologies’ rivals higher probable upside, analysts clearly believe Autoscope Technologies has less favorable growth aspects than its rivals.
+As a group, “Measuring & controlling devices, not elsewhere classified” companies have a potential upside of 25.73%.
+Given Autoscope Technologies’ competitors higher probable upside, analysts plainly believe Autoscope Technologies has less favorable growth aspects than its competitors.

 Autoscope Technologies Corporation develops and markets video and radar processing products for use in intersection control, highway, bridge and tunnel traffic management, and traffic data collection applications in the Asia Pacific, Europe, the Middle East, and North America.
 It operates in two segments, Intersection and Highway.
 The company provides Autoscope video systems that process video input from a traffic scene in real time and extracts the traffic data, including vehicle presence, bicycle presence/differentiation, counts, speed, length, time occupancy, turning movements, and flow rate; and RTMS radar systems that use radar to measure vehicle presence, volume, occupancy, speed, and classification information for roadway monitoring applications.
 It also offers IntellitraffiQ software that provides traffic measurement and data collection across large and small areas.
 The company markets and sells its products to end users comprising federal, state, city, and county departments of transportation, port, highway, tunnel, and other transportation authorities, as well as system integrators or other suppliers of systems and services who are operating under subcontracts in connection with road construction contracts.
 Autoscope Technologies Corporation was founded in 1984 and is headquartered in Minneapolis, Minnesota.